The first of the week’s two tournaments in the States is a good one – it’s the WGC-FedEx St Jude Invitational.

 2015: Shane Lowry

 The WGC-FedEx St Jude Invitational sees an invitational field of 75 players this week.
-Jon Rahm is $17 equal outright favourite with TopSport.
+Brooks Koepka is the $13 outright favourite with TopSport.

 WGC-FedEx St Jude Invitational: Tips from The Golf Insider

 It’s a great time to get on board with the Golf Insider.
-COVID-19 has thrown the calendar around, and we have some major tournaments coming up over the next few months.
-The USPGA is next week… click here to learn more about the Golf Insider.
+COVID-19 has thrown the calendar around, and we have some great tournaments coming up over the next few months.
+The rich FedEx Cup Series all happens soon … click here to learn more about the Golf Insider.